 Sources: *U.S. Bureau of Labor Statistics

 In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $47,250 or more per year, whereas the bottom 10th percentile earned $24,790 or less per year.
 Those working in general hospitals and surgical hospitals earned a mean salary average $36,070 per year, while medical assistants in physicians' offices earned an average mean salary of $34,320.

 Medical assistant technicians perform routine clerical and clinical duties.
 They are known for juggling many tasks at once.
 They should not be confused with physician assistants who are supervised by physicians and surgeons to practice medicine.
 Many medical assistants work full-time, but they often have the option to work part-time.
 The location and size of the work environment will dictate the responsibilities of the medical assistant.

-Employment for all medical assistants is expected to grow 29% from 2012-2022, per the BLS.
+Employment for all medical assistants is expected to grow much faster than the national average through 2028.
 The rising growth rate is due in part to advances in the medical field, but also the aging of the general population.

 Tasks can range from taking vital signs and medical histories to talking to patients about treatment methods, preparing them for examinations and making sure supplies are stocked and rooms are clean.
 They may also be asked by a physician to call in prescriptions and refills to pharmacies.

 There is no formal education or training requirement to become a medical assistant technician.
 Most medical assistants do have a high school diploma.
 Some employers may require a certain level of education.